Overview

 A stroke is caused by sudden interruption of the blood supply to the brain.
 This starves the brain tissue of oxygen and glucose, causing brain cells to die.
 Rapid emergency treatment can limit the damage, saving lives and reducing the long-term harm.

-But around half of the 1.3 million stroke survivors in the UK are left with life-limiting disabilities.
+However, around half of the 1.3 million stroke survivors in the UK are left with life-limiting disabilities.
 The nature and severity of the disability will vary depending on the extent of the damage and the exact area of the brain affected, but may include limb weakness, impaired mobility, and problems with speech, balance and co-ordination.
-All of these impact on the survivor's ability to resume a normal, independent life.
+All these conditions impact on the survivor's ability to resume a normal, independent life.

 Improving stroke recovery is therefore a key goal.